NathanPease16/Flexi/Documentation/FlexiEvent/FlexiEvent.md

 | [+](+.md) | Action | Adds a new action as a subscriber to the FlexiEvent |
 | [-](-.md) | Action | Unsubscribes the Action from the FlexiEvent |

+## Description
+FlexiEvents allow you to invoke events during an interpolation.
+Once the interpolation between two key frames reaches `invocationPercentage` percent completion (0.0f - 1.0f), the event will be invoked.
+After it is invoked, it will no longer be invoked again, unless the interpolation is restarted